Sauron U-Net: Simple automated redundancy elimination in medical image segmentation via filter pruning: Results

 \subsection{Feature maps interpretation}

 Sauron produces small and efficient models that can be easier to interpret.
-This is due to $\delta_{opt}$ regularization that, as we showed in \Cref{sec:fewclusters}, increases feature maps clusterability.
+This is due to $\delta_{opt}$ regularization that, as we showed in \Cref{sec:fewclusters,sec:ablation}, increases feature maps clusterability.
 Each feature maps cluster can be thought of as a semantic operation and the cluster's feature maps as noisy outputs of such operation.
-To test this view, we inspected the feature maps from the second-to-last convolutional block (\textit{dec\_block\_8}, see Appendix B) of a Sauron-pruned nnUNet.
-For comparison, we included the feature maps from the same convolutional layer of the baseline (unpruned) nnUNet in Appendix E.
+To test this view, we inspected the feature maps from the second-to-last convolutional block of a Sauron-pruned nnUNet (\Cref{fig:featuremaps}).
+For comparison, the feature maps from the same convolutional layer of the baseline (unpruned) nnUNet are displayed in Section 7 of the Supplementary material.

-The first feature map depicted in \Cref{fig:featuremaps} (top) captured the background and part of the rat head that does not contain brain tissue.
+The first feature map depicted in \cref{fig:featuremaps} (Rats dataset, top-left) captured the background and part of the rat head that does not contain brain tissue.
 The second feature map contained the rest of the rat head without brain lesion, and the third feature map mostly extracted the brain lesion.
 Although the third feature map seems to suffice for segmenting the brain lesion, the first feature map might have helped the model by discarding the region with no brain tissue at all.
-Similarly, the first and second feature maps in \Cref{fig:featuremaps} (middle) detected the background, whereas feature maps 3, 4, and 5 extracted, with different intensities, the right cavity (red), myocardium (green), and left cavity (blue) of the heart.
-In \Cref{fig:featuremaps} (bottom), we can also see that each feature map captured the background, kidney (red), and tumor (blue) with different intensities.
-This high-level interpretation facilitates understanding the role of the last convolutional block which, in the illustrated cases, could be replaced by simple binary operations.
+In \cref{fig:featuremaps} (KiTS dataset, top-right), we can see that each feature map captured the background, kidney (red), and tumor (blue) with different intensities.
+Similarly, the first and second feature maps in \cref{fig:featuremaps} (ACDC dataset, middle) detected the background, whereas feature maps 3, 4, and 5 extracted, with different intensities, the right cavity (red), myocardium (green), and left cavity (blue) of the heart.
+The feature maps in \cref{fig:featuremaps} (ATLAS dataset, bottom) also show the location of the lesion.
+The unpruned networks, on the other hand, not only yielded more feature maps but also there appear to be more clusters than in Sauron-pruned networks (see Section 7 of the Supplementary material).
+The high-level interpretation of Sauron-derived feature maps facilitates understanding the role of the last convolutional block which, in the illustrated cases, could be replaced by simple binary operations.
 This shows the interpretability potential of feature map redundancy elimination methods such as Sauron.